chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 Be aware that:

-* It starts with the anecdote of Queen Elizabeth II at the London School of Economics, which is only a footnote in my paper but a fair journalistic opening.
+* It starts with the anecdote of Queen Elizabeth II at the London School of Economics, which despite being only a footnote in my paper is a good journalistic opening.
 * 'Zoning' is not a term we use in the UK, our planning approach is different, and I don't mention planning at all.
 * It initially doesn't distinguish enough between the price heatmaps and the rank heatmaps, but gets it right later on.
 * The Local Authorities are not as noisy as it suggests.